jloisel/t440p/README.md

 Thinkpad T440p Hackintosh configuration.
 This repository contains the following folders:

 - `EFI`: put this in your EFI partition in `EFI` folder, including `Boot` and `CLOVER` sub-folders,
-- `Kexts`: kexts to install in `Library/Extensions` once macOS has been installed.
+- `Kexts`: kexts to install in `/Library/Extensions` or your local drive once macOS has been installed.

 Tested on High Sierra `10.13.6` and Mojave `10.14.2`.